Have you ever tried to fit worktop joints and could not get them right?

 If a new cutter is used, with only sensible amounts taken off with each pass, with a constant slow feed, and the router pulled along the jig without turning, there should be no reason for a poor joint.

 Just recently I spoke with the managing director of Topform HIB jigs, who were the original inventors of the worktop jig 25 years ago.
-She commented that even with a new jig and router etc there is still a chance of a poor joint depending on how the well job is marked out and machined.
+She commented that even with a new jig and router etc there is still a chance of poor worktop joints depending on how the well job is marked out and machined.

 P.S.
 I am well and truly in the silicone camp as to what to put in the joint.
 I cannot comment on PVA, as I have never used it.
 Tried colorfill many years ago on one joint and had an ugly line as it does not squeeze out to a very thin line, so I took it apart and used silicone